-Are you looking for a great entry-level opportunity to assist states in improving health policy?
-Then consider joining the NASHP team!
-NASHP is a nonpartisan forum of policymakers across state governments, learning, leading and implementing innovative solutions to health policy challenges.
-We are looking for a talented individual to join our Chronic and Vulnerable Populations team as a research analyst in either the Portland, Maine, or Washington, DC, office.
+NASHP, a nonpartisan forum of policymakers across state governments, is looking for a talented individual to join its Chronic and Vulnerable Populations team as a research analyst, an entry-level position, in its Washington, DC, office.

 Our work supports state officials across the country in their efforts to improve health care for individuals who are under-served, with chronic and/or complex needs.
-The CVP Research Analyst should have a strong interest in state policies related to mental health and substance use disorders, services and systems for older adults, and/or delivery system and payment innovation.
+The research analyst should have a strong interest in state policies related to mental health and substance use disorders, services and systems for older adults, and/or delivery system and payment innovation.

 - Assist in developing and implementing activities designed to assist and support state officials and program administrators such as Medicaid directors and other agency staff, Governors’ advisors, state legislators, public health program directors and other state officials in addressing policy and program challenges